Do you believe that things happen for a reason?

 The words of pain and unanswered questions transformed into notebooks full of poetry and stories.

-I could NOT write, or the words would consume me instead.
+I couldn’t not write, or the words would consume me instead.

 I had an editor tell me once that I had the advantage of having a story to tell.